Permissions

 There are four types of permissions that control how a particular user may interact with particular object types and individual objects: Owner, Editor, Viewer, Creator.

-Ent-Permissions-Owner-Icon Owner – An owner of an individual object has all permissions on that object, including the ability to edit the object (i.e., editor), view the object (i.e., viewer), delete the object (requires Professional access depending on object type), and share the object (grant permissions to other users on that object; requires administrator to access this functionality in Enterprise).
+Ent-Permissions-Owner-Icon Owner – An owner of an individual object has all permissions on that object, including the ability to edit the object (i.e., editor), view the object (i.e., viewer), and delete the object (requires Professional access depending on object type).
 An object may have multiple owners.
 A user that creates an object is assigned as an owner of that object (but that permission may later be changed or removed by an administrator).

 Ent-Permissions-Editor-Icon Editor – An editor of individual objects may edit and view the object.
 Editing an object may include changing the properties of an object (e.g., changing report parameters).
 An editor may not delete an object nor share the object.
 An object may have multiple editors.